On this garage heater review, we’ll kick off by taking a look at the best 2 car garage heater to keep your room warm during winter.

 - Hi-Med-Low heat settings

 - Automatic low oxygen shut-off system (ODS) and accidental tip-over safety shut-off

 - THE USE OF UN-AUTHORIZED ACCESSORIES/ATTACHMENTS WITH THIS HEATER ARE EXPRESSLY PROHIBITED, MAY CAUSE SERIOUS INJURY, AND WILL VOID THE .

 - This unit no longer comes with an included fan assembly or switch

 This is a highly versatile forced fan heater, thanks to the inclusion of a 6 feet-long cord, and a swivel base.

 Because of the swivel base, you can change the direction in which the heater projects the hot air according to your needs.
-Also, the long cord makes it easy to move the heater to the specific area in a room where the heating is required.
+Also, the long cord makes it easy to move the heater to the specific area in a room where heating is required.

-As it is the case with all forced fan heaters, the HF684TC is quite noisy.
+As is the case with all forced fan heaters, the HF684TC is quite noisy.
 The fan produces a considerable level of noise when the heater is operating optimally.